paulgmiller/paulgmiller.github.io/_posts/2018-12-5-Grapefruit-Fish.md

 3.5 gallon mash at 149F for 60 min.
 4 gallons sparge @ 168
 ## Notes
 Grapefruit extract added after fermentation?
+Really stressing what hop cages in brewie can actually handle.